Isle of Wight Guru

 "What do we want?
 Change!
 When do we want it?
 Er, whenever, you've got a sec"

-13. Ryde 10 pin Bowling Alley (Superbowl) and Laser Quest
+13. Ryde 10 pin Bowling Alley (Superbowl), Laser Quest and Amusements

-Not exactly unique to the Isle of Wight but the seafront in Ryde boasts a decent bowling alley.
+It's not exactly unique to the Isle of Wight but the seafront in Ryde boasts a decent bowling alley.
 There's also Laser Quest at the same venue.
+As mentioned eight seconds ago, the bowling alley has quite a few decent arcade machines.

 14. Swimming pools